View Joan Clemente's Obituary on NaplesNews.com and share memories

 Joan Theresa "Teri" Clemente

-A private service will be held for the family.
+A Celebration of Teri's Life will be held Sunday, March 29, 2020 from 11:00 to 3:00 P.M. at Cosmos, 536 Tamiami Trail N. Naples.
 In lieu of flowers or arrangements, the family has requested that donations in Teri's honor be made to or Avow Hospice.